verbruggenalex/autoalias/README.md

  Drush configuration    :
  Drush alias files      :
 ```
-**Note:** The comment about the configuration is yet to be implemented.

 **Note:** If running your command has no output it might be you need to
 source the .bashrc yourself, for that you can use: